-In November 2014, we entered into a patent assignment agreement with Dr. Emmanuelle Charpentier, Dr. Ines Fonfara and the University of Vienna, or the Patent Assignment Agreement.
-Under the Patent Assignment Agreement, Dr. Charpentier, Dr. Fonfara and the University of Vienna assigned to us all rights to a family of patent applications relating to certain additional CRISPR/TRACR/Cas9 complexes and their use in targeting or cutting DNA.
+In November 2014, we entered into a patent assignment agreement with Dr. Emmanuelle Charpentier, Dr. Ines Fonfara and Vienna, or the Patent Assignment Agreement.
+Under the Patent Assignment Agreement, Dr. Charpentier, Dr. Fonfara and Vienna assigned to us all rights to a family of patent applications relating to certain compositions of matter, including additional CRISPR/TRACR/Cas9 complexes, and methods of use, including their use in targeting or cutting DNA.